Potosi Mining District

-The current Potosi Mining District in Humboldt County, Nevada is a major world-class producer of gold and includes the Pinson, Twin Creeks, Turquoise Creek and Getchell mines.
-There was a Potosi mine in Lincoln County, Nevada.

-The Potosi mining district, or Potosi, was an area in Clark County of southern Nevada, U.S. It is listed on the National Register of Historic Places and includes three structures.
+The Potosi Mining District, or Potosi, was an area in Clark County of southern Nevada, U.S. It is listed on the National Register of Historic Places and includes three structures.
 The town was named after the famous silver-mining city of Potosi, Bolivia.

 History

 The mines in the area produced gold, silver, zinc, platinum, copper, palladium, cobalt, nickel, and antimony.
 A small amount of carnotite (a vanadium-uranium mineral) was also discovered, but not mined.

 Geography

 The site of Potosi or Potosi Camp is at an elevation of 5705 ft above sea level.

 Included mines

 Potosi mining district was a part of the Goodsprings Mining District and included the following mines: